Deliverables

 What gets generated automatically

-A single AI transformation audit on Audity produces:
+A single AI readiness assessment on the Audity Teams platform produces:

 Each one would normally require a separate formatting pass.
 With server-side generation, they all ship from the same structured data.